SaltyFish123/SaltyFish123.github.io/_posts/2022-07-08-Program_Creation.md

 End of assembler dump.
 ```

 Then we can disass the address of myAdd@plt to see the coressponding assembly code.
-According to the previous `info file` command, we can find that this code located at the section .plt.sec.
-At the address 0x0000555555555074, we find that the process will jump to the address 0x2f55(%rip) which means that the 0x2f55 + $rip = 0x2f55 + 0x000055555555507b = 0x555555557fd0.
+According to the previous `info file` command, we can find that this code located at the section .plt.sec. `jmpq *0x2f55(%rip)` means the value stored at 0x2f55 + %rip is an address and CPU will jump to that address and execute the coressponding instruction.
+At the address 0x0000555555555074, we find that the process will jump to the address stored at 0x2f55(%rip) which means that the location address is stored at 0x2f55 + $rip = 0x2f55 + 0x000055555555507b = 0x555555557fd0.
 This is exactly the address of the myAdd@got.plt as the comment shows.

 ```shell
 (gdb) disass 0x555555555070